Hedgehog57/knot_rest/readme.md

 Docker implementation for knot-dns-rest project by jan.hak@nic.cz Original code taken from https://gitlab.nic.cz/knot/knot-dns-rest

-Images are based on Debian Bookworm and python 3.13 Shoud be used behind reverse proxy.
+Images are based on Alpine Linux and python 3.13
+Shoud be used behind reverse proxy.

 Image creation: